 Do you ever snoop around other people’s bathrooms?
+No?
+Fibber!
 Surveys say that anywhere between 40 and 70 percent of us do.
 While I’d never admit to the practice, if I did happen upon a pricey tube of eye cream or lip scrub (hypothetically, of course), I’d feel a twinge of sympathy for my misguided hostess, especially if she’s on a budget.

 Why?
 Because she’s spending her hard-earned money on beauty products that are either a) totally unnecessary or b) could easily be replaced by something she’s already using.
 Here are the top 10 beauty products you really don’t need.

 Day creams were developed back when ladies carried parasols — if they went outside at all.
 Modern women know that if we’re serious about protecting our skin, we’re wearing sunscreen every day.
 And at night, we’re wearing a nourishing moisturizer with ingredients that really work.
 Unless your “day cream” also contains an SPF high enough to double as sunscreen, it’s a pricey throwback that doesn’t play any necessary role in your skin care routine.

 Use this instead: Fortunately, today there are plenty of sunscreens available that also contain the moisturizers and antioxidants once found only in “day” creams.
 If your skin needs additional hydration, layer your non-SPF “night” cream underneath.

 Eye cream is another way that the beauty industry loots your wallet.
 They’re marketed for the “sensitive eye area” — but think about it: If your regular moisturizer causes irritation around your eyes, it’s also irritating the rest of your face.
 The effects may not be visible at first, but in the long run that chronic irritation can make it difficult for your skin to repair itself, leading to wrinkles and acne.
 Why pay for that?